The final alternative fuel on our list is probably a surprise. So, how can coal fuel cars?

 Still, the fact that some of the most anticipated clean cars heading to your local dealership will likely get their energy from a less-than-clean source just goes to show you that in the world of energy, there's no such thing as a free lunch.

-For more information about alternative fuels, hybrid cars and other related topics, follow the links on the next page.
+For more information about alternative fuels, hybrid cars and other related topics, follow the links below.